Help us improve your experience.

 Sample Configuration with Service Provider Style Interface

-The following sample configuration enables loop detection for vlan-id 100 on provider edge (PE) and CE devices with service provider style interface configurations.
+The following sample configuration enables loop detect for vlan-id 100 on provider edge (PE) and CE devices with service provider style interface configurations.
 This configuration doesn't specify a revert interval.
 As a result, after the device detects a loop and you correct the loop, enter the clear loop detect enhanced interface name command to bring the interface back online.

 PE device configuration: